epi-project/brane-documentation/user-guide/src/system-admins/installation/control-node.md

 > <img src="../../assets/img/info.png" alt="info" width="16" style="margin-top: 3px; margin-bottom: -3px"/> This file may be skipped if you are setting up an external proxy node for this node.
 See the [chapter on proxy nodes](./proxy-node.md) for more information.

 Then we will generate the final file, the `node.yml` file.
-This file is done last, because it itself defines where the node services and the `branectl` tool may find any of the others configuration files.
+This file is done last, because it itself defines where the BRANE software may find any of the other configuration files.

 When generating this file, it is possible to manually specify where to find each of those files.
 However, in practise, it is more convenient to make sure that the files are at the default locations that the tools expects.
 The following tree structure displays the default locations for the configuration of a central node:
 ```